vsnthdev/samaya/README.md

   samaya [flags]

 Flags:
   -D, --delay int           Delay the number of seconds before requesting the time -d, --dry                 Fetch the time, but don't update it -h, --help                help for samaya
   -t, --timezone string     Set time of that timezone (default "auto") -v, --verbose             Show extended output
-  -V, --version           Print the version number and exit
+  -V, --version             Print the version number and exit -w, --wait for internet   Wait until an active internet connection is established
 ```

 ## Building